-Zambia Is Home Of The Awe-Inspiring Victoria Falls
+Safari To Zambia - Home Of The Awe-Inspiring Victoria Falls

 A Zambia Safari will offer you Africa’s wildest and most beautiful national parks: the game-rich South Luangwa, the serene Lower Zambezi with its riverside lodges, and the vast floodplains of Kafue.
-And then there is the magnificent Victoria Falls.
+And then there is the magnificent Victoria Falls Zambia.

 - The country’s name Zambia was taken from the name of the Zambezi River.

 - Termite hills in Zambia can often become as big as a small house.

 - Zambia boasts Victoria Falls, the largest waterfall in the world.
 It is a UNESCO World Heritage site and one of the Seven Natural Wonders of the World.